Derafu Routing - Complete Usage Guide

 Parser Order: Add parsers in order of specificity.

-- StaticParser first (fastest, most specific).
+- StaticParser first (faster, more specific).

 - DynamicParser next.

-- FileSystemParser last (most flexible, but slower).
+- FileSystemParser last (more flexible but slower).

 -

-Route Organization: Group related routes
+Route Organization: Group related routes.

 -